The 7 Crucial Things all Leaders Need to Know About Safety

 7. COGNITIVE BIAS AFFECTS SAFETY DECISIONS

-The seventh insight has to do with safe decision-making and some of the ways cognitive bias undermines our judgment.
+The seventh insight has to do with decision making and some of the ways cognitive bias undermines our judgment.
 It discusses several biases that affect decisions we make in leading and managing safety—as well as individual risk-taking decisions—and how those biases can misdirect efforts to improve.

 These seven insights teach organizational leaders how to become excellent in safety on purpose.
 In a world where work is inherently risky and exposure to risk is ever-changing, organizations must be clear on their value for safety and the data-driven approaches that will chart their progress.
 Our 7 insights are drawn from decades of research and the latest thinking.
 They will help leaders understand why good intentions are only the start for a safer workplace, how to sidestep common misinterpretations that can derail safety efforts, and why leaders at every level need to engage with safety—with a focus on preventing the most serious events first.
 Every person and every organization has the opportunity to be excellent at safety.
 It is good for your people, it is good for your culture, and excellence in safety will show up as excellence in other areas of performance.
 You can be more efficient and effective in your organization.
 You can be insightful.
 Safety is not such an enigma when you get this stuff.